 NL-4C resource

 Harmonized analysis, genomics and clinical data of more than 4,000 children (by 2027), who have given consent and were treated at the Princess Máxima Center, will be collected within a cloud environment to accelerate pediatric cancer research.
 The Dutch Comprehensive Childhood Cancer Commons, also known is NL-4C, contributes to collecting pediatric cancer data in a world-wide effort to make this accessible for research.
-This will contribute in gaining better understanding of the genetic abnormalities underlying different tumor subtypes, obtaining new insights into tumor biology and identification of treatment alternatives.
+By gathering this information, we can better understand the genetic abnormalities underlying different tumor subtypes, obtain new insights into tumor biology, and ultimately advance drug development and improve treatment options

 Purpose for research